ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Specific Terms and Conditions (“Specific T&Cs”) defines the terms and conditions governing a specific product, service, or asset or set thereof offered and delivered by Provider(s) to Requester(s).*

+[[CR1]<[D3]](#cr1d3) Testability: BPI logic can ensure only unique combinations of an MSA, unique identifier, and an agreement type exist between two counterparties.

 #### **[D4]**
-Each specific product, service, or asset, or set thereof offered and delivered by Provider(s) to Requester(s) SHOULD have its Specific T&C document.
+Each specific product, service, asset, or set thereof offered and delivered by Provider(s) to Requester(s) SHOULD have its specific T&C document.

 *This would allow the fine-graining and consistent application of commercial State-Object-specific business rules and data.*

+[[D4]](#d4) Testability: BPI logic ensures State-Object-specific buisness rules and data exist per T&C document.
+An element such as a product in the state object can be uniquely(sp) identified and can therefor point to a circuit and can be forced to adhere to constraints written in the T&C

 ### 2.4.2 Commercial Documents

 Commercial documents, a category of commercial State Objects, refer to the state of a specific product/service/asset or set thereof, which may or may not be modified from an original offering to meet the Requester requirements and includes operational and commercial details.
 A commercial document is an abstract construct representing mutual commitments based on a legally binding contract.